mxrkur1337/mxrkur-sms/README.md

 ## Usage

-Herhangi bir sorunda bana ulaşabilirsiniz discord.gg/karantina veya t.me/mxrkurweb
+sadece +90 numaralar için geçerlidir.

 ## Roadmap

-See the [open issues](https://github.com/mxrkur1336/mx/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/mxrkur1337/https://github.com/mxrkur1337/mxrkur-sms/README.md/issues) for a list of proposed features (and known issues).

 ### Creating A Pull Request